vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/print-to-pdf/index.md

         '</div>'
 ```

-and they are used to create print options in in a dictionary variable:
+and they are used to creating print options in a dictionary variable:

 ```python
 def _get_print_options(self):